 Replacement for the Morgan Dual Master Cylinder (pre-1993)

 Many with single master cylinders have switched, for safety reason, to Dual Masters.
 Sadly, the Girling unit used by Morgan from 1978 to 1993, is no longer available and was very expensive when it was.
-One option that has been tried and tested by many is the one used in the Subaru "BRAT" (aka the SHIFTER in the UK or the BRUMBY in Australia).
-It will require adapters and a bit of curving of the brake tubing and possibly relieving the entry hole into the car a bit but it is a close match to the Girling and much cheaper new.
-It was used on the following vehicles
+One option that has been tried and tested by many is the one used in the Subaru "BRAT" (aka the SHIFTER in the UK or the BRUMBY in Australia)..but other marques also adopted it and it is VERY hard to find now.
+If one is found It will require adapters and a bit of curving of the brake tubing and possibly relieving the entry hole into the car a bit but it is a close match to the Girling and much cheaper new.

 by Lorne Goldman